awncorp/zing/README.md

 # DISCLOSURES

-The following is all the known ways Zing is not like a traditional actor-model system.
+The following is a list of all the known ways Zing is not like a traditional actor-model system:

-- Actors act independently and aren't beholden to a system manager.
+- In Zing, actors act independently and aren't beholden to a system manager.
-- Actors are always active (each runs its own infinite event-loop).
+- In Zing, actors are always active (each runs its own infinite event-loop).
-- Actors can communicate unrestricted (no approved list of communicators).
+- In Zing, actors can communicate unrestricted (no approved communicators).
-- Actors can `receive` and `poll` but don't have a default blocking `receive` mechanism.
+- In Zing, actors can block using `poll` but do not block by default.
-- The default datastore/backend is [Redis](https://metacpan.org/pod/redis.io) which means the system is (by default) subject to the guarantees and limitations of that system.
-Data is serialized as [JSON](https://metacpan.org/pod/json.org) and stored in plain-text.
+- In Zing, the default datastore/backend is [Redis](https://redis.io) which means the system is (by default) subject to the guarantees and limitations of that system.
+Data is serialized as [JSON](https://json.org) and stored in plain-text.

 # AUTHOR